Key Checklist for Long Distance Moving

 Budgeting for a Long-Distance Move

 Creating a budget is one of the first steps to take when planning your move.
 Costs can quickly add up, so it's important to be aware of all potential expenses.
+Budget Breakdown:- Moving Company Fees: Professional movers often charge based on the weight of your items and the distance to be covered.

 - Packing Supplies: Boxes, tape, bubble wrap, and other packing materials.